 Medication Summary

 The different prostatitis categories are treated with various medical therapies, depending on the underlying pathology.
-Antibiotic therapy is essential in the treatment of acute bacterial prostatitis.
-If the patient is having systemic symptoms, then admission is warranted for intravenous antibiotics, hydration, and analgesia.
+Penetration of the prostate represents a barrier to adequate antibiosis and is essential for the treatment of bacterial prostatitis.
+[40] If the patient is having systemic symptoms, admission is warranted for intravenous antibiotics, hydration, and analgesia.

 Antibiotics